 The core of any Necromunda game, whether you’re playing a campaign, a single skirmish game or a tournament, is a mission where two or more gangs of miniatures fight against each other on a three-dimensional battlefield, using dice to determine the outcome of attacks and abilities, until one gang has accomplished its objectives.

-In this section, I cover all the main aspects of the game’s rules.
+In this section, we explain how to play Necromunda by covering all the main aspects of the game’s rules.
 All the basic rules for the game can be found in the Necromunda Rulebook, whereas the rules for gangs, equipment and missions are spread across a number of books detailed at the end of this section.

 Each player in a game of Necromunda commands a gang crew made up of models to represent the fighters on the tabletop, and fighter cards to show their statistics, skills and equipment.